jdh4/machine_learning_libraries/jax/README.md

 $ conda create --name jax-cpu --channel conda-forge --override-channels jax "libblas=*=*mkl"
 ```

+Try increasing `cpus-per-task` to take advantage of parallelism.

 ### GPU (TigerGPU, Traverse, Adroit)

 JAX must be built from source to use on the GPU clusters as [described here](https://jax.readthedocs.io/en/latest/developer.html).
 Below is the build procedure for TigerGPU (for Traverse and Adroit see notes below):